Dmumladz3/Epam-course-module1/modules/Groovy language and Build Tools/Homework.md

-1. Groovy language
+1. Groovy language 3 points

  1.1 Implement Calculator Using Groovy programming language.
   Input Parameter: String to be calculated.
 It contains numbers, operators and parentheses.

-1.1.1 Support operations +,- with unlimited arguments (1+2) – 0,5 point
+1.1.1 Support operations +,- with unlimited arguments (1+2)

-1.1.2 Support *,/ (don’t forget about operations priority) – 0,5 point
+1.1.2 Support *,/ (don’t forget about operations priority)

-1.1.3 Support bracket operation (“(2+2)*3”) – 0,5 point
+1.1.3 Support bracket operation (“(2+2)*3”)

-1.1.4 Use GString, Groovy Operator Overloading, Groovy closures - 0.5 point
+1.1.4 Use GString, Groovy Operator Overloading, Groovy closures

 1.1.5 Use at least two Groovy specific operators (**|?.|&. etc..)
-0.5 point

 Input data can be integer and without spaces (For example: “2+2*(5-7)”)

-2. Build tools
+2. Build tools 2 points

 2.1 Download archive with sources of multi module project with the following structure: jar <-- admin \